 Unfortunately, many of those who sustain spinal cord injuries do not survive the accident or may die as a result of their injuries.
 In these sad cases, a family member may file a suit for wrongful death.
 Compensation in a case such as this will generally cover lost wages, hospitalization, and funeral expenses.
 A financial award for pain and suffering experienced by the family may also be included.

-Contact a Fort Smith Spinal Cord Injury Lawyer For Help With Your Injury Case
+Contact Our Fort Smith Spinal Cord Injury Lawyers for Help You’re your Injury Case